tormi/WunderWay/working-at-wunderkraut/health-and-safety/work-comfortably/home-office-assessment.md

 ## Three carrots: Optimal comfort

+* An internet connection at least 2.6mbps up and 2.6mbps down.
 * A heathier chair and/or desk option.
-For example: Standing desk, exercise ball, [and more](http://fourhourworkweek.com/2009/01/27/office-chair-aeron-vs-mirra-vs-liberty/).
+For example: Standing desk, exercise ball, or [see our recommended equipment.](/working-at-wunderkraut/health-and-safety/work-comfortably/recommended-equipment/)